Fildo7525/Project-Builder/README.md

 Firstly, clone this repository ```git clone --branch master git@github.com:Fildo7525/Project-Builder.git```.

+The instalation process is really easy.
+Just type into the shell ```$SHELL ./init.sh```.
+That is all.
+By doing this you will get completion for this executable for bash and zsh.<br />

+Otherwise if you want to do the installation by hand follow the steps below.<br />

 To compile the project be sure to have cmake installed.
 To check, if the cmake executable is installed on your system enter ```cmake --version```.
 If you have it installed run ```cmake -S . -B ./build```.
-After the cmake setup go to the build direcotory and compile the project ```cd ./build && make```.
+After the cmake setup go to the build direcotory and compile the project ```cd ./build && nice make -j4```.
 To use the executable in the whole system be sure to add it into the path ```echo 'export PATH="${PATH}:path/to/executable"' >> ~/.bashrc```.
 If you use other shell, replace the shell config file
 (e.g for zsh ```echo 'export PATH="${PATH}:path/to/executable"' >> ~/.zshrc```).
 Alternativly, you can move the executable to the ```/usr/bin``` folder.
+Or create a link to the executable in the ```/usr/bin``` folder.
+To be able to use autocompletion in bash source the ./startup/init.bash in the .bashrc.
+For zsh completion create a link ```ln -s $PWD/startup/_buildProject.zsh $HOME/.local/share/zinit/completion/_buildProject```.

 If you want to build the documentation, go to the doc folder and run ```doxygen -g config && doxygen config```.
 This will generate html, latex, and man documentation.